CamunasLab/website/content/_index.md

 #               brightness: 0.7 # Adjust brightness of the background image
 #           position: right # Position of the background image
 #           color: '#666' # Overlay color on the image
-#       - title: Developing biophysical tools to study cell function
+#       - title:
-#         content: # Add additional text content here if needed
+#         content: Developing biophysical tools to study cell function# Add additional text content here if needed
-#         align: left
+#         align: center
 #         background:
 #           image:
 #             filename: on_chip.jpg